Skip to main content

 Whereas, According to the New York State Department of Health, the New York Patient Occurrence Reporting and Tracking System (NYPORTS) is a mandatory adverse event reporting system established pursuant to State law; and

-Whereas, An adverse event, for the purposes of NYPORTS, is an unintended and undesirable development in an individual patient’s condition which occurs in a hospital or diagnostic and treatment center and such events may include, but are not limited to, a death, injury, or impairment of bodily function that does not occur in relation to the natural course of an illness, disease, or proper treatment in accordance with generally accepted medical standards, equipment malfunction or equipment user error, and patient suicide, attempted suicide, or self-harm resulting in serious injury; and
+Whereas, An adverse event may include, but is not limited to, a death, injury, or impairment of bodily function that does not occur in relation to the natural course of an illness, disease, or proper treatment in accordance with generally accepted medical standards, equipment malfunction or equipment user error, or patient suicide, attempted suicide, or self-harm resulting in serious injury; and

 Whereas, While the definition of adverse event is fairly broad, and while NYPORTS does require reporting on adverse events that occur during the care of pregnant people, the term maternal health, what adverse events should be included within the term adverse maternal health event, and the time frame in which a medical intervention, complication, or other outcome should be considered related to maternal health when conducting research or documenting adverse outcomes are not widely agreed upon; and

-Whereas, The lack of a standard definition for and general understanding of adverse maternal health events may cause crucial data to be missed or left out of reports on maternal health, leaving policy makers and health care advocates with incomplete information and unable to appropriately address the current maternal health crisis; and
+Whereas, The lack of a standard definition for and general understanding of adverse maternal health event may cause crucial data to be missed or left out of reports on maternal health, leaving policy makers and health care advocates with incomplete information and unable to appropriately address the current maternal health crisis; and

 Whereas, New York City Health and Hospitals can fill this gap in data and represent the gold standard for reporting by working with NYPORTS and maternal health advocates to standardize the definition of adverse maternal health event, ensuring that this definition covers adverse events at least 30 days post-partum, and reporting each of these events to NYPORTS or otherwise ensuring that such information is made publicly available and easily accessible; now, therefore, be it